 Here’s how it works:

 Now, about the language we use in class.
 All of my discussions will be in English.
 All of them.
 While I’ll be guiding and discussing everything in English, students can occasionally switch to Chinese if there’s a tricky point we need to untangle.
 But here’s the thing: keeping our conversation in English, even if it’s challenging, helps your brain adapt faster.
 It’s like flexing a muscle; the more you use it, the stronger it gets.
 So, expect a lot of English practice, making our sessions your weekly deep dive into the language.

 Harness the unmatched potential of Parkinson’s Writing, coupled with expert guidance and feedback.
-If you are ready to tap into your brain’s adaptability and witness a tangible improvement in your English skills, join us every Saturday either from 10 AM - 12 PM or 3 PM - 5 PM.
+If you are ready to tap into your brain’s adaptability and witness a tangible improvement in your English skills, join us every Tuesday from 7 PM - 9 PM.
 Hurry, limited slots available!
 If you have questions or suggestions for a different day or time, reach out.